 A Russian modernist painter whose intense, often grotesque portraits captured the soul of the peasantry and the turmoil of his era.

-Boris Grigoriev was a force of artistic dissent in early 20th-century Russia.
-Born in 1886, he studied at the Stroganov School and the St. Petersburg Academy of Arts, but quickly moved beyond academic tradition.
+Boris Grigoriev painted the cycle 'Raseya,' a series of stark portraits depicting Russian peasants as earthy, weathered figures — not idealized folk.
+Born in 1886, he studied at the Stroganov School and the St. Petersburg Academy of Arts.
 He traveled through Europe, absorbing influences from Cézanne and the French modernists, which he fused with a distinctly Russian sensibility.
-Grigoriev is best known for his cycle 'Raseya' (a poetic name for Russia), a series of stark, powerfully drawn portraits of peasants that depicted them not as idealized folk but as earthy, weathered, and spiritually potent figures.
-After the 1917 Revolution, he emigrated, living in France, the United States, and South America.
-His work abroad continued to explore themes of displacement and cultural identity, executed with a vigorous, expressive line in both painting and graphic art.
-He died in 1939, leaving a body of work that serves as a poignant, unflinching chronicle of a vanishing world.
+After the 1917 Revolution, he emigrated to France, then the United States, then South America.
+His work continued to explore themes of displacement and cultural identity, executed with a vigorous, expressive line.
+He died in 1939 in Cagnes-sur-Mer, France.

 1883–1900